BIOL3272-5272/biostats2020/_pages/home-page.md

 <!-- This is the front page (home page) of the website -->

+**FIRST UPDATE OF MARCH 16th [one or two more to follow]**

+1. First, thanks so much for bearing with me to day, and for your feedback / ideas!
+2. Please keep up the feedback.
+Tell me when you're confused.
+Tell me what else you'd like to learn.
+Tell me what's working and what isn't.
+It helps me a lot!
+3. As a reminder,  email me names of 3-4 potential group members, I'll take these into consideration as I try to make groups.
+4. I'll send a stronger plan for classwork in the next day or so.
+5. Feel free to write a brief explanation of what / why things went wrong on specific questions in the exam for partial credit.
+Send them to me by email.
+I think this will be a good opportunity to engage in metacognition, which is an important part of learning.
+6. Final project detail are on their way in the next few days.
+7. Be sure to upload you [R assessment fixes](https://canvas.umn.edu/courses/151855/assignments/1027811).

 **Midterm key**

 Biostat 2020 [Midterm1Key](https://drive.google.com/open?id=1KoGzjPZhECeVNOLIqens8FUyux9wkYQZ)   or original [exam](https://drive.google.com/open?id=10XsCSs8egzu1INVY6FLVnW_q0z7CLjFc)